outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - workflow 1:
       - finish apply_solution_type
       - finish apply_solution
+      - finish get_type function
+      - add function to determine relevance filter for a problem definition to modify problem_steps to be more specific to the problem definition
+      - then add functions to derive metadata
+      - add example of common sense check

   - trajectory between core & important objects
   - representation of a function/attribute in isolation with respect to time (snapshot or section)
   - emergent combinations of core functions (include derivation of invalidating contexts for core functions)
   - finish system analysis for VDJ recombination
   - find other relevant immune processes to analyze
   - structure-finding function for an attribute/rule/information set
   - structure schema notes particularly object definitions as dict so you can import them
-  - add example of common sense check

   - need to fill in content:
     - finish function index & add to functions.json
     - finish intent tree